arsenal9971/combuddhist/README.md

-# combuddhist
+# <center> Computable Buddhist </center>

-Repo for the Computable Buddhist
+Repository for "The computable buddhist" webpage.